kevinvv/A-Novice-Video-Vibration-Analysis-Framework-with-Motion-Magnification/README.md

 ## PostProcessing

-- [x] 2x2 video grid
-    - [x] normal and all magnifications factor of 1 method
-    - [x] same magnification factor of all methods
-    - [x] add check for if already done for both above and if yes skip
-- [x] FFT graph
-- [x] frequency table

 ### 2x2 video grid
 The code below will make a 2x2 video grid to help with human evaluation.
 This is done in the postprocessing of the pipeline by default for all magnification factors of one method (original + up to three) and all methods of one magnification factor (original + up to three).